-For business owners, it’s a common question: When it comes to Facebook ads vs. Google ads, where is your budget better spent?
+For business owners, it’s a common question: Is budget better spent on Facebook ads or Google ads?

-One one side, Google has made a name for itself as the internet’s go-to search engine.
+On one side, Google has made a name for itself as the internet’s go-to search engine.
 On the other, Facebook is where more than a fourth of the world stays in touch with friends.
 Both are valuable places to advertise — but for different reasons.
 For your next campaign, which you choose depends on several factors.
-First, a definition of both types of advertising.
+First, let’s define both types of advertising.